MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Essbase.md

 **Resolution**

-Ensure the database name in the MDX statement’s FROM clause is fully qualified with the application and database name, for example, [Sample.Basic].
-Select the **Edit** button and correct the fully qualified database name in the MDX statement’s FROM clause.
+Ensure the database name in the MDX statement's FROM clause is fully qualified with the application and database name, for example, [Sample.Basic].
+Select the **Edit** button and correct the fully qualified database name in the MDX statement's FROM clause.

 **Validation**